-IFBW MISSION STATEMENT:
+IFBWC MISSION STATEMENT:

-IFBW advocates professional and personal growth, leadership development and participation, equity and economic self sufficiency for working women through education, legislation and networking.
+IFBWC advocates professional and personal growth, leadership development and participation, equity and economic self-sufficiency for working women through education, legislation and networking.

 PURPOSE

-This handbook is compiled as a guide for prospective members, current members, state officers, state board members, and local organization officers of the Illinois Federation of Business Women’s Clubs, Inc. (IFBW) in conducting the business and furthering the aims of the federation.
+This handbook is compiled as a guide for prospective members, current members, state officers, state board members, and local organization officers of the Illinois Federation of Business Women’s Clubs, Inc. (IFBWC) in conducting the business and furthering the aims of the federation.

 CHAPTER 1